-Stewart Pollens has written extensively on stringed and early keyboard instruments, including, The Violin Forms of Antonio Stradivari (London, 1992), The Early Pianoforte (Cambridge; 1995, reprinted 2009), Giuseppe Guarneri del Gesù (London, 1998), François-Xavier Tourte: Bow Maker (New York, 2001), The Cambridge Companion to the Guitar (Cambridge, 2003), Stradivari (Cambridge, 2010), The Manual of Musical Instrument Conservation (Cambridge, 2015), and Bartolomeo Cristofori and the Invention of the Piano (Cambridge, 2017).
+Stewart Pollens has written extensively on stringed and early keyboard instruments, including, The Violin Forms of Antonio Stradivari (London, 1992), The Early Pianoforte (Cambridge; 1995, reprinted 2009), Giuseppe Guarneri del Gesù (London, 1998), François-Xavier Tourte: Bow Maker (New York, 2001), The Cambridge Companion to the Guitar (Cambridge, 2003), Stradivari (Cambridge, 2010), The Manual of Musical Instrument Conservation (Cambridge, 2015), Bartolomeo Cristofori and the Invention of the Piano (Cambridge, 2017), and A History of Stringed Keyboard Instruments (Cambridge, 2022).
 He is a contributor to The New Grove Dictionary of Music and Musicians and writes on a regular basis for The Strad.
-His forthcoming book, A History of Keyboard Instruments, will be published by Cambridge University Press in 2020.

 Mr. Pollens's book The Violin Forms of Antonio Stradivari has been hailed as "the standard work on the evolution of Stradivarius's designs" (Giles Whittell, The Times, October 27, 2000).
 This book contains life-size photographs of all of the extant wood forms and patterns used by Stradivari in the construction of his violins, violas, and cellos, and includes an analysis of their geometry.